What Is Social Work?

 • Communication.
 Social workers should be clear, concise and transparent with clients and their families or care providers, as well as with their colleagues.
 Strong communication can help to mitigate misunderstandings and break down other communication barriers.

-• Problem-Solving.
+• Problem-solving.
 No case is the same and a social worker is often working hard to find the best solution in a difficult situation.
 A good problem solver can help clients obtain the best services and support needed.

 Are there any social work scholarships available?